-Incomplete grades (I) must be resolved prior to 30 days into the following semester (five days for prerequisites).
+Incomplete grades (I) must be resolved within 30 days after the end of the course.
+No more than five days into the next term is allowed for prerequisite courses or the student must be withdrawn.
 Meanwhile, the grade report with the recorded "I" grade will not affect the semester and grade point average.
-If the work is not complete within 30 days into the next regular semester or an extension is not granted, the final grade of "F" will be recorded.
+If the work is not complete within 30 days after the end of the course, the final grade of "F" will be recorded.
+Any extensions must be approved by the assigned faculty member and the Vice President of Academic Affairs.